ankanghosh/english_to_bengali_translation_with_gpt-4o/README.md

 Anyone interested in getting started with the ChatGPT APIs, prompt engineering, fine-tuning LLMs, and language translation, an clone or download the project to get started.

 # References
-I have leveraged ChatGPT for guidance in terms of some concepts and to clarify doubts, both theoretical and code-based.
-However, I did not use ChatGPT to generate code.
-I have also found the following courses from DeepLearning.AI quite useful to get started with.
+I have found the following courses from DeepLearning.AI quite useful to get started with.
 1. [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/).
 2. [Building Systems with the ChatGPT API](https://www.deeplearning.ai/short-courses/building-systems-with-chatgpt/).